awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

 | --- | --- | --- | --- | --- | --- | --- |
 | CoreDNS | 1\.8\.7 | 1\.8\.4 | 1\.8\.3 | 1\.8\.0 | 1\.7\.0 | 1\.6\.6 |

-If you have a 1\.18 or later cluster that you have not added the CoreDNS Amazon EKS add\-on to, you can add it using the procedure in [Adding the CoreDNS Amazon EKS add\-on](#adding-coredns-eks-add-on)\.
-If you created your 1\.18 or later cluster using the AWS Management Console on or after May 19, 2021, the CoreDNS Amazon EKS add\-on is already on your cluster\.
-If you created your 1\.18 or later cluster using any other tool, and want to use the CoreDNS Amazon EKS add\-on, then you must add it to your cluster yourself\.
+If you have a `1.18` or later cluster that you have not added the CoreDNS Amazon EKS add\-on to, you can add it using the procedure in [Adding the CoreDNS Amazon EKS add\-on](#adding-coredns-eks-add-on)\.
+If you created your `1.18` or later cluster using the AWS Management Console on or after May 19, 2021, the CoreDNS Amazon EKS add\-on is already on your cluster\.
+If you created your `1.18` or later cluster using any other tool, and want to use the CoreDNS Amazon EKS add\-on, then you must add it to your cluster yourself\.

-If you've added the CoreDNS Amazon EKS add\-on to your 1\.18 or later cluster, you can manage it using the procedures in the [Updating the CoreDNS Amazon EKS add\-on](#updating-coredns-eks-add-on) and [Removing the CoreDNS Amazon EKS add\-on](#removing-coredns-eks-add-on) sections\.
+If you've added the CoreDNS Amazon EKS add\-on to your `1.18` or later cluster, you can manage it using the procedures in the [Updating the CoreDNS Amazon EKS add\-on](#updating-coredns-eks-add-on) and [Removing the CoreDNS Amazon EKS add\-on](#removing-coredns-eks-add-on) sections\.
 For more information about Amazon EKS add\-ons, see [Amazon EKS add\-ons](eks-add-ons.md)\.

 If you have not added the CoreDNS Amazon EKS add\-on, the CoreDNS self\-managed add\-on is still running on your cluster\.
 You can update the CoreDNS self\-managed add\-on using the procedure in [Updating the CoreDNS self\-managed add\-on](#updating-coredns-add-on)\.

 **Prerequisites**
 + An existing Amazon EKS cluster\.
 To deploy one, see [Getting started with Amazon EKS](getting-started.md)\.
-+ If your cluster is 1\.21 or later, make sure that your Amazon VPC and `kube-proxy` add\-ons are at the minimum versions listed in [Service account tokens](service-accounts.md#boundserviceaccounttoken-validated-add-on-versions)\.
++ If your cluster is `1.21` or later, make sure that your Amazon VPC CNI plugin for Kubernetes and `kube-proxy` add\-ons are at the minimum versions listed in [Service account tokens](service-accounts.md#boundserviceaccounttoken-validated-add-on-versions)\.

 ## Adding the CoreDNS Amazon EKS add\-on<a name="adding-coredns-eks-add-on"></a>